-A. Presence at Events - Each sanctioned event must have an inspector present.
-Should an officially designated inspector be unable to attend any sanctioned racing event, any member of the ORC may appoint an alternate to serve at that racing event.

-B. Duties and Responsibilities -

-- 1. Compliance with Technical and Safety Rules The Inspector's main responsibility is to inspect the competitors' racing equipment for compliance with the applicable technical, equipment and safety rules and document their findings on each piece of equipment inspected at an Event. - 2 Reporting Infractions - Inspectors inspect racing equipment for compliance with the technical and safety rules.
+- 4.1 Presence at Events Each sanctioned event must have an inspector present.
+Should an officially designated inspector be unable to attend any sanctioned racing event, any member of the ORC may appoint an alternate to serve at that racing event. - 4.2 Duties and Responsibilities - - 4.2.1 Compliance with Technical and Safety Rules The Inspector's main responsibility is to inspect the competitors' racing equipment for compliance with the applicable technical, equipment and safety rules and document their findings on each piece of equipment inspected at an event. - 4.2.2 Reporting Infractions Inspectors inspect racing equipment for compliance with the technical and safety rules.
 If they find what they believe to be a violation of any rules, then they shall report the infraction to the event Referee.